 - Contest summary: Provide a short, clear explanation of why the case should succeed, keeping it concise so reviewers can quickly understand the rationale.

-- Review carefully: Evidence can only be submitted once; ensure all supporting materials are included before clicking Confirm submission.
+Note: Evidence can only be submitted once; ensure all supporting materials are included before clicking Confirm submission.

 Accepting and Closing Disputes